cerilacanda/my-test-repository/Strings/Strings/Strings.facts.md

  1. Whitespaces in between lines are ignored. e.g. `"I           love              PHP!"`

  1. String interpolation is the process of evaluating a string literal containing in one or more string variables, returning a result in which the string variables are replaced with their corresponding values.

+ 1. Curly braces `{` and `}` can be used to easily parsed the string variables within another strings.